Ascend-Huawei/OfflineModelSamples/hand_detection/README.md

 #### Offline Model Conversion

-To prepare the Tensorflow model for inferene on Ascend 310 processor (product: Atlas 200 DK/Atlas 300), the following steps are taken
+To prepare the Tensorflow model for inference on Ascend 310 processor (product: Atlas 200 DK/Atlas 300), the following steps are taken:

 - Modify the original model:
   - change dynamic shape input to fixed shape input